OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :align: center

-There are three critical components in the Cloak-TEE enables the CT and MPT.
+There are three critical components in the Cloak-TEE enables the PRT and MPT.
 * Privacy Interpreter, completes privacy parameters check for the transaction.
 * Key Management Enclave, provides data encryption and decryption functions inside Enclave to protect users' data information from being stolen by third parties.
 * EVM Enclave, responsible for the execution of confidential smart contracts and output the execution result.